We are almost at Smuggler's Cove, in Oswald West State Park, and Neahkahnie Mountain

 Follow along with pictures;

-See Oswald West Map
+See Oswald West Map in pictures.

-Grab the map at the kiosk!
+Or grab the map at the kiosk!

-And See the legendary Spanish gold podcast.
+See podcasts.
+And hear the legendary Spanish gold podcast.

 A SECRET SMUGGLER'S COVE*

 Join me and follow the signs on an easy, meandering half mile path.
 Hike through Sitka Spruce on the Old Growth Forest Trail, and climb over some handsomely weathered ocean debris towards this picturesque cove .
-Legend has it there's buried treasure there, of the 17th century Manila (Spanish) Galleon Santo Cristo de Burgos - Here's the Reader
+Legend has it there's buried treasure there, of the 17th century Manila (Spanish) Galleon Santo Cristo de Burgos.

 Follow along with pictures;